protonemedia/laravel-ffmpeg/README.md

 ### Watermark filter

-As of version 7.3, you can easily add a watermark using the `addWatermark` method.
+You can easily add a watermark using the `addWatermark` method.
 With the `WatermarkFactory`, you can open your watermark file from a specific disk, just like opening an audio or video file.
 When you discard the `fromDisk` method, it uses the default disk specified in the `filesystems.php` configuration file.

 After opening your watermark file, you can position it with the `top`, `right`, `bottom`, and `left` methods.
 The first parameter of these methods is the offset, which is optional and can be negative.